telerik/maui-docs/controls/datagrid/columns/header.md

 You can change the background color of the column header on hover visual state by setting the `BackgroundColor` property.

-This example demonstrates how to apply `BackGroundColor` to the DataGrid Header on Hover Visual State:
+The following example demonstrates how to apply the `BackGroundColor` property to the DataGrid header for its hover visual state:

 ```XAML
  <VisualStateManager.VisualStateGroups>